Smbat VI Bagratuni: Battle of Vardanakert (702)

-Return to Armenia
+Return to Armenia (711) and later life

-In 711, at least in part in reaction to renewed ecclesiastic pressure on the Armenian Church in the lands controlled by the Byzantines, Smbat again switched sides: he plundered the local churches and the villa granted to him by the emperor, seized the treasury of the town, and defected to the Arabs.
-The Byzantines excommunicated him, but the Arabs, who had now switched again to a more accommodating policy, welcomed him with open arms and restored him as presiding prince of Armenia.
-According to the historian Joseph-François Laurent, Smbat was the "most typical example" of the tendency of the Armenian princes to switch sides between Byzantium and the Caliphate, whenever they quarreled with either one of the two great powers of the region.
+In 711, at least partly in response to renewed ecclesiastical pressure on the Armenian Church in Byzantine-controlled lands, Smbat again switched sides: he plundered the local churches and the villa granted to him by the emperor, seized the town's treasury, and defected to the Arabs.
+The Byzantines excommunicated him, but the Arabs, who had again adopted a more accommodating policy, welcomed him with open arms and restored him as presiding prince of Armenia.
+According to Ter-Ghevondyan, Smbat's move was motivated not only by personal interests but also by a realistic assessment of the political situation: the Arabs at the time represented a greater military force than the weakening Byzantines.

-Nothing further is recorded of his fate; the next known presiding prince was his relative, Ashot III Bagratuni.
+Nothing further is recorded of his fate; the next known presiding prince was his relative Ashot III Bagratuni (732–748).
+According to Toumanoff's genealogical studies, Smbat's heirs continued to play an important role in Armenian political life, preparing the further rise of the Bagratunis.

+Historical assessment

+Smbat VI Bagratuni has received a multifaceted evaluation in historiography: